 Note: The national Sigma Xi organization provides larger travel grants for student research.
 Visit their site.

+II.
 Funding for Summer Scientific Research

 Our Swarthmore chapter of Sigma Xi has funds available to support student research projects, consistent with Sigma Xi’s goal of promoting student involvement in multi-disciplinary scientific research.
 On-campus research projects will be prioritized.
 Sigma Xi uses the NSE divisional procedure for reviewing and disbursing research stipends to students for summer projects.
 We anticipate making one to three summer research awards per year.
 These awards must be for the full amount of $4500 per stipend (or adjusted to match the school funding).
 In summer 2017, we funded one summer research stipend.

 Sigma Xi set aside a small pot of money to fund non-traditional student-centered research endeavors.
 These funds are open to all science students and faculty and will be awarded on a case-by-case basis to compelling cases.
 Please directly contact Sigma Xi President, Cat Norris - email@example.com